css4j/echosvg/README.md

 such as viewing, generation or manipulation.

- Thanks to its usage of the CSS4J style parser, supports level 4 CSS selectors and RGBA color values (colors with alpha channel).
+ Thanks to its usage of the CSS4J style parser, supports level 4 CSS selectors and color values (including colors with alpha channel) as well as the Level 5 `color-mix()` function.

 This document mostly contains information of interest to developers, like how to build from source or run tests.
 If you just want to use the binaries, you are